sugarlabs/musicblocks-v4-lib/src/musicUtils/.archive/README.md

         list
             The (scalar) notes in the scale.

-        NOTE: The internal definition of the scale includes the octave.
+        NOTE: The internal definition of the notes in a scale includes the octave.
         """

     def get_mode_length(self):